NyxHexen/CI_MS1_THH/readme.md

 2. Back button - Initially this was just an anchor which when activated took you to the landing page.
 After getting some feedback from other students and doing some research I decided to transform it into a button and add an onclick event (`onclick="history.back()`) which gave it the functionality of a browser back button.
     - Structured as `button > i + span`.
 The span allowed me to hide the text on smaller screens.
 3. Navigation links:
-    - On large screens, the navigation links are organised horizontally with the active element highlighted.
+    - On large screens, the navigation links are organized horizontally with the active element highlighted.
     - On mobile and tablets, the navigation links list is hidden and replaced by a burger button which controls the state of the nav list.
 The expand/collapse function was done with JavaScript event listener which adds a new class to the body when the button is pressed.

 ### our-menu.html - Our Menu